debug-ito/kon-board/README.md

 Note:

 - You need to build the frontend outside the Docker container.
 The Dockerfile will copy the pre-built main.js into the container.
 This is because there is no release of Elm compiler for ARM.
-- Dockerfile doesn't use Haskell stack.
-It uses the system GHC and cabal-install instead.
-This is because Haskell stack (sometimes) doesn't support ARM.

 ### Run